WDAqua/Qanary-question-answering-components/qanary-component-CopyValuesOfPriorGraph/WIKI_UPDATES.md

-# How To Access Information On Existing Graphs
+# How To Use Information On Existing Graphs

 There are currently three methods supported to access information on an existing graph:
 * Re-use the existing graph